 Many Restaurants are Exposing Themselves to FLSA Lawsuits with their Automatic Gratuity Policies

 Most states, including Florida, have minimum wage requirements which differ from those set forth by the federal Fair Labor Standards Act.
-If a state minimum wage is different from the federal minimum wage, the state is required to pay whichever is highest.
+If a state minimum wage is different from the federal minimum wage, the state is required to pay whichever is highest, which in Florida is $11.00 per hour as of September 30, 2022.
 Employees must retain all of their tips, except if the tipped employees participate in a valid tip pooling arrangement.
 Tip pooling is allowed by the FLSA and occurs when service employees who regularly receive tips collect their tips at the end of a given night and distribute it among those same tipped employees.

 There are a number of restaurants in Brickell, and Miami Beach that are currently violating the law and are exposing themselves to FLSA lawsuits.
 It’s just a matter of time before they are sued.